CD Projekt: Business views

 The company claims to focus on certain aspects and features of a game at a time, in order to ensure quality.
 The company focuses on the development of role-playing games, with the team working on established franchises with a fan base and introducing lesser-known franchises to a wide audience.
 The studio has been praised for prioritising quest design over the size of the game world in its open-world games.

 CD Projekt Red opposes the inclusion of digital-rights-management technology in video games and software.
 The company believes that DRM is ineffective in halting software piracy, based on data from sales of The Witcher 2: Assassins of Kings.
 CD Projekt Red found that their initial release (which included DRM technology) was pirated over 4.5 million times; their DRM-free re-release was pirated far less.
 The Witcher 3: Wild Hunt and Cyberpunk 2077 were released without DRM technology.
 The team believes that free downloadable content should be an industry standard.
 The company demonstrated this by releasing several free DLC for Wild Hunt.

 According to Studio Head Adam Badowski, CD Projekt Red avoided becoming a subsidiary of another company in order to preserve their financial and creative freedom and ownership of their projects.
 In 2015, Electronic Arts was rumoured to be attempting to acquire CD Projekt, but this was denied by Iwiński who said that maintaining the company's independence was something he would be fighting for.
 Financial details on development, marketing and release costs are freely published, citing being "open in communication" as one of the company's core values.

 The company used to follow Rockstar Games' business model, where the company works on a single project with a large team and avoids working on multiple projects at the same time.
 In March 2021, they changed their strategy.
-From 2022, they will work on multiple AAA games in parallel.
+From 2022 onward, they will work on multiple AAA games in parallel.

 Controversy

-In December 2021, CD Projekt agreed to pay $1.85 million while negotiating to settle a class-action lawsuit over the problematic release of Cyberpunk 2077, a game which had several technical issues that many users experienced.
+In December 2021, CD Projekt agreed to pay $1.85 million while negotiating to settle a class-action lawsuit over the problematic release of Cyberpunk 2077, a game which at launch had several technical issues that many users experienced.